Bus Rapid Transit System Peshawar

 One of the major benefits of the project they are currently working on it that the bus service is going to open a large shopping mall at each of its main stations.

-The first phase of Trans Peshawar consists of East-West Bus, which runs from Chamkani in the east to Karkhano Bazaar in the western part of Peshawar.
-Feeder routes will also allow buses to enter / exit the system from city roads through mixed traffic.
+The first phase of Trans Peshawar consists of the East-West Bus, which runs from Chamkani in the east to Karkhano Bazaar in the western part of Peshawar.
+Feeder routes will also allow buses to enter/exit the system from city roads through mixed traffic.

 BRT Peshawar Stations:

-TransPeshawar has 32 stations passing tracks, allowing the purpose of a “direct service” system in which buses from residential areas can access TransPeshawar’s dedicated bus-lanes for use as an express service directly to the city’s center.
+TransPeshawar has 32 stations passing tracks, allowing the purpose of a “direct service” system in which buses from residential areas can access TransPeshawar’s dedicated bus lanes for use as an express service directly to the city’s center.
 Each station is on average 850 meters from the previous station, with an estimated travel time of 2 minutes between head-to-head stations.
-Its main stations are Chamkani, Sethi Town, Hashtnagri, Bala Hissar Fort, Railway station, Khyber Teaching Hospital, Islamia College, Tatara Park, Cancer Hospital and Karkhano is the top notch list And all the station points are given below.
+Its main stations are Chamkani, Sethi Town, Hashtnagri, Bala Hissar Fort, Railway station, Khyber Teaching Hospital, Islamia College, Tatara Park, Cancer Hospital and Karkhano are the top-notch list all the station points are given below.

 - Chughal Pura

 - Bala Hissar Fort (Phase 1, Phase 2)

 - Khyber Bazaar

 - Railway Station Mainline rail interchange